 Another thing to note about American Express's rewards program is that there are no differences in points redemptions based on which card you have.
 This means that account holders with an existing points balance, won't be able to leverage a new card to improve the value of their accumulated rewards.
 Overall, the main value proposition for the Amex program is the breadth of transfer partnerships.
 Consumers that are not planning on taking advantage of these transfer partnerships will likely do better elsewhere.
 Another disadvantage of Membership Rewards is a lack of no fee options, with the Everyday card being the only card without an annual fee.

 Chase Ultimate Rewards

 In contrast to American Express, Chase's Ultimate Rewards (UR) program differentiates between the premium cards and those with no annual fee.
 The Ink Plus and Chase Sapphire Preferred offer benefits that are not available to holders of the Chase Freedom® and Ink Business Cash℠ Credit Card.
-Premium cardholders receive a 20% discount when using Ultimate Rewards points to book airfare, hotels, car rentals and cruises through the UR portal.
+Premium cardholders receive a 25% bonus when using Ultimate Rewards points to book airfare, hotels, car rentals and cruises through the UR portal.
 Having a Sapphire Preferred and Ink Plus card also gives access to the points transfer program, allowing cardholders to use their UR points towards the affiliated loyalty programs.
 The options with Chase's program are a little more limited than those provided by American Express.
 For premium card holders, the 25% travel redemption bonus means that cardholders can expect a sizable boost to their rewards value.

 Citi ThankYou Points